mchalapuk/hyper-text-slider/doc/class-names.md

  1. **single options** - each of which enables one feature,
  2. **option groups** - that adds many option classes to the slider during upgrade.

-Each option is checked by the slider in one of two ways:
+Presence of each option class is checked by the slider in one of two ways:
  1. **checked once** - class name should be set in client HTML, slider will check for it only once during upgrade, adding/removing class after upgrade make no effect,